MichaelCurrin/toast-coetzer/README.md

 Jekyll website for musician, journalist, TV presenter and writer named Toast.

-This site uses Jekyll 4 so uses Netlify and will not build on Github Pages.
+This site uses Jekyll 4 so will not build on Github Pages with the standard flow.

 ## License